misilva73/extendedMD/README.md

     pip install extendedMD

-Additionally, one can clone the repository and install it manually with the command:
+Alternatively, this package can installed from source by cloning this repository and installing it manually with the command:

     python setup.py install